brunomorenobm/construction-site-clearing/README.md

 #### - Rules

-Each rule is aims to execute only one specific part of the business rule.
+Each rule aims to execute only one specific part of the business rule.

 #### - Block